YACS-RCOS/blog/_posts/2018-02-20-new-semester-for-yacs.md

 author: Yuze Ma
 ---

-At the begining of this semester, I had a long conversation with Richi about dividing the yacs development team into multiple sub teams, they are:
+At the begining of this semester, I had a long conversation with Ada about dividing the yacs development team into multiple sub teams, they are:

 - Admin Pannel team